Amazing Wonder Stories

 An overgrown smile exposed two rows of crooked teeth as the waitress grabbed the money and stuffed it into her apron pocket.
 "Sure, no problem."
 She reached down and rattled the set of keys bedded in the pocket of her jeans.
-"Like I said earlier, the party's over and I'm closing this dump and going home."
-She ushered them out the door, sat her purse down on the top step, and locked the door closed behind her.
+"Like I said earlier, the party's over and I'm closing this pigsty and going home."
+After Stephanie put on her coat and grabbed her purse and the suitcase, the waitress ushered them out the door, set her own purse down on the top step, and locked the door closed behind her.
 The torrential rains had reduced to a slow drizzle.
-Lightning flickered behind the closely gathered clouds, highlighting the less dense areas giving the vaporous formations the appearance of electrified marble.
+Lightning flickered behind the closely gathered clouds giving the vaporous formations the appearance of electrified marble.

-The waitress hurried across the parking lot to a near extinct Eighties-style compact spackled with small, white patches of Bondo over various locations on the turd-brown body.
+The waitress hurried across the parking lot to a near extinct Eighties compact, spackled with small, white patches of Bondo over various locations on the turd-brown body.
 It looked like a wild, spotted Yugo that had escaped from the junkyard.

-Stephanie checked the time and she began to feel antsy again.
-With the suitcase in hand she hurried to her car and dropped it at the bumper before searching her purse for the set of keys that would unlock the trunk.
-She located them, popped it, and stowed the case.
+Stephanie checked the time and began to feel antsy again.
+With the suitcase in hand, she hurried to her car and dropped it at the bumper before searching her purse for the keys.

-Grinder had backed his truck into the parking space to the left of Stephanie's car and he caught up with her as the sputtering compact zoomed past them.
+Grinder's truck was parked to the left of Stephanie's car and he caught up with her as the sputtering compact zoomed past them.
 The suspension let out a loud metallic groan when the girl missed the graded outlet and the front wheels rolled over the curb.
 It sped away and the tinny whine of the engine faded out in the distance.
 The lull in the storm was short lived as the wind fired up again.
 A gust rocked the trees and ushered in another bank of clouds.
-"You better get out of here."
+"We'd better get out of here."

-The alarm registered in her blue eyes as she watched him open the driver's door and climb into the cab of the truck.
-"Wait—" Suddenly a loud peal of thunder cut her short, or at least she thought it was thunder until she saw the bullet hole magically appear in the front fender of the truck and report back a metallic ping that was immediately followed by the hiss of air escaping from the front tire.
-She heard the panic in John's muffled voice coming from inside the cab yelling for her to get down on the ground and then saw him beckoning her by wildly waving his hand from behind the glass and then he pointed behind her.
-She twisted around and saw a black car rolling into the parking lot with the heavily tinted driver's window slightly ajar and the smoking end of a gun poking through the gap aimed in her direction.
+A black car rolled into the parking lot with the heavily tinted driver's window slightly ajar and the smoking end of a gun poking through the gap aimed in her direction.
 A second shot rang out at the same moment the truck's engine turned over and rumbled to life.
 The second bullet pierced the metal skin of the hood and the truck's engine began to clank and clatter.
 It sputtered and died; a stream of motor oil crept out from beneath the truck and pooled on the wet concrete.
 The black car came to a stop a few feet from the truck's bumper and idled there.

-Stephanie stared back wide eyed.
-With the cell towers and GPS still on the fritz, she had no idea how Gerald located her.
+She stared back, wide eyed, at his rumpled clothes, disheveled hair, and slack jaw and knew it was from the alcohol and drugs she'd dosed him with.
+With the cell towers and GPS still on the fritz, she had no idea how Gerald had located her.

 "Don't look so surprised," the man replied.
-"I have my ways of knowing where you're at—at all times."
-He called out to John.
-"If you have any kind of a weapon, toss it."
+"I have my ways of knowing where you're at—at all times.
+Now, hand over that Saturday Night Special you keep tucked in your purse."

-John reached inside his pocket.
-Removing the pistol from his coat, he rolled down the window.
-When he threw it, it landed against the curb and skidded along the line of concrete like a guttered bowling ball until it arrived at the grated opening and was escorted down the hollow by a steady stream of rainwater.
+John threw it out.
+It landed against the curb and skidded along the line of concrete like a guttered bowling ball until it arrived at the grated opening and was escorted down the hollow by a steady stream of rainwater.

 "Now get out of the truck and come stand next to her."

 John obliged the man and joined Stephanie.
-He stood there silently starring down the open end of the barrel.
+He stood there silently staring down the open end of the barrel.